jimburton/ci583-trees/README.md

    For the branch case, if the value you are searching for is equal to the label, return
    `true`.
 Otherwise, you need to keep searching in either the left or right branch.
-Use the `map ... orElse` pattern to do that.
+Use the `map ... orElse` pattern to make a recursive call to search if there *is* a child to search in, or return false if not.

 4. Implement `countNodes` and `height`.
 Counting nodes is easy – calling it on a leaf should give 1, and calling it on a branch gives 1 plus the number of nodes in the left-hand